moka-guys/mokabed/LiveBedfiles/Pan4841_LogFile.md

 ## testing
 These bed files were tested using sambamba coverage and moka picard apps.
 The sambamba app was run on a stiched realigned BAM files and completed without error.

+## delete extra files
+`rm Pan4841_part1dataRefSeqFormat.txt `

+## further modification of Pan4841data.bed
+when testing with Moka Picard the app failed.
+TERT non coding region had been incorrectly modified in previous step. corrected.

+## testing
 When testing Pan4709 moka picard failed on a TSO500 BAM file, also failed with a different BED file known to work.
 Likely a BAM file issue.
 Tested with a non-TSO500 BAM which worked- suggests BED file is valid.

-## delete extra files
-`rm Pan4841_part1dataRefSeqFormat.txt `